 I have a post on methods for Learning Kanji from Beginner to Advance.

-If you choose not to use the Nihongo Soumatome series, or would like something else ontop of, then there are not many other choices for grammar.
+If you choose not to use the Nihongo Soumatome series, or would like something else on top of, then there are not many other choices for grammar.
 If you’re looking for free resources they are available online, but this takes a lot of work.
-J-Gram and Tranos has a list of grammar for the exam, but it’s lacking on some explanation points.
-However, you can use it in conjunction with Tae Kim’s Guide to Grammar to get better explanations.
+J-Gram and Tranos has a list of grammar for the exam, but these lack on explanation, and they’re BORING.
+You could use it in conjunction with Tae Kim’s Guide to Grammar, Maggie Sensei, and JapaneseTest4You to get better explanations.

 The problem with this method is you can read the meanings but won’t have any practice using the grammar (whether this is through writing or reading it).
 Which is why it’s best to invest in a textbook.